tonkeeper/tonkeeper-web/README.md

 Tonkeeper Web is a non-custodial crypto wallet and gateway to blockchain dApps.

 Tonkeeper Extension supports Firefox 109.0 or higher version, Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.

 ## Building locally

-- Install `Node.js` version 16 or 19
+-   Install `Node.js` version 19.7.0
-- Install `Yarn` version 1.18.0
+-   Install `Yarn` version 3.6.3
 -   Install and run `Docker Desktop`

 ### Build web script